 - First, get adopted by the Sourcegraph customer base, including large enterprises.
 We will target customers with advanced practices and workflow, and collaborate with them to build a category-defining product that all other companies will use.
 This is what we are doing today.

 - Concurrently, spread usage (MAUs) within our customer base and make sure we deliver on our success metric (changesets merged).
 One way we’ll do this is by decreasing time-to-value for Batch Changes, allowing users unfamiliar with the practice of automating code changes to easily onboard and solve a problem, possibly without writing code.

 - Eventually, address the problem end to end by becoming the go-to place for discovering, using, building and sharing code rewrite steps.

 Our primary competition comes from companies building internal tools to apply and track code changes.
-Individual users inside companies also build scripts around git-xargs, mu-repo or turbolift to create changesets, then tend to outgrow it when they scale usage (lack of changeset tracking, collaboration, reproducibility).
+Individual users inside companies also build scripts around git-xargs, multi-gitter, mu-repo or turbolift to create changesets, then tend to outgrow it when they scale usage (lack of changeset tracking, collaboration, reproducibility).
 Every tool relies on a search engine to return matches, so being integrated with Sourcegraph search is a key competitive advantage for Batch Changes.